Review & Rating

 More than erasing the value of the wide range of finishes is the Whitehaus faucet warranty which is far below standard for faucets sold in the North American market.
 Many of the companies listed above offer lower prices, and a much stronger warranty on faucets of equal or better quality.
 Most offer a straightforward limited lifetime warranty, and most others at least a 10-year term.
 If you don't need an unusual finish, one of these companies may be a better choice.

-If you have had an experience with a Whitehaus faucet, — good, bad or indifferent — that you would like to share, please contact us or leave a comment below.
+We are continuing to research the company.
+If you have experience with Whitehaus faucets, good, bad or indifferent, we would like to hear about it, so please contact us or post a comment below.